 Eugenie Terrace is the only full-amenity rental high-rise in Lincoln Park.

 Eugenie Terrace has the highest outdoor pool in a rental building in Chicago.
 The two-tiered rooftop pool deck has great views over the park and south to the city skyline.
 It’s a sought-after place for viewing the annual air and water show.
 The deck also has a grilling area.

-The building also has a spacious resident lounge and a fully-equipped business center.
+The building also has a fully-equipped business center.

 The sprawling 8,000 square foot fitness center has separate yoga, cardio and weight-training areas.
 The fitness center has floor-to-ceiling windows with sweeping views north over the park and west over the cityscape.

 There’s an on-site parking garage.
 Guest parking is available for a fee, and a furnished apartment is available for overnight guests.